 Drive Belt If the washer won't spin or agitate, check the drive belt.
 If the belt is broken or if it isn't tight on the pulleys the washer won't spin or agitate properly.

-Drive Motor If the washer won't spin or agitate the drive motor might be defective.
+mode shifter and or Drive Motor If the washer won't spin or agitate the drive motor might be defective.
 This is not common.
 Check all of the other related parts to this symptom before replacing the motor.
 If the motor is visibly burned out or physically damaged, replace it.

 Stator Assembly If the washer won't spin or agitate the stator assembly might be burned out.
 The stator is essentially one half of a motor, it interacts with the tub by creating a strong electro-magnet.
 If the stator burns out the washer won't spin or agitate.
 Check the stator for continuity.
 This part is often misdiagnosed.

 Transmission or clutch assembly not engaging due to going out or slipping.